kobenguyent/codeceptjs-testrail/readme.md

 ##### Testrail

-Testrail integration with CodeceptJS.
+Testrail CodeceptJS Integration.
 The test run is created automatically after the execution.
 The screenshots of failed tests are also attached to test results.

 ![Attachemnt for failed case](http://g.recordit.co/ajaa2QRlnW.gif)